Committee for Equity, Diversity and Inclusion

 Where we are: Striving for cultural proficiency

-In fall 2019, the experts at Generation Ready conducted “equity walks” at each of the district’s seven schools to assess buildings and classrooms as a way of measuring the district’s cultural responsiveness.
+In fall 2019, these DEI experts conducted “equity walks” at each of the district’s seven schools to assess buildings and classrooms as a way of measuring the district’s cultural responsiveness.
 The report can be found below:

 What’s next: School-specific action plans

-In March 2020, all schools in the Bethlehem Central School District were developing action plans that are intended to help move the schools toward cultural proficiency by introducing new ideas and strategies at the building level to build both skills and content knowledge that have a positive impact on student achievement.
+All schools in the Bethlehem Central School District are developing action plans that are intended to help move the schools toward cultural proficiency by introducing new ideas and strategies at the building level to build both skills and content knowledge that have a positive impact on student achievement.
 The physical environment is also a focus of these plans, ensuring that diverse cultures, languages, orientations and identities are reflected and valued.
-These plans were interrupted by the school closure due to COVID-19.
-The building-level plans are expected to resume in 2020-21.
+Some of this work has been interrupted by the COVID pandemic.

 Provide curriculum and materials that represent and affirm student identities